kaltura/kaltura-player-android-samples/AdvancedSamples/RecyclerViewSample/README.md

 ## Purpose

-This PlayKit sample shows how to show a media preview when seekbar is being scrubbed.
+This PlayKit sample shows how to use multiple medias in list

 ## How to use

 1. Open `RecyclerViewSample` project in Android Studio.
 2. Compile.
-3. This sample shows how to use multiple medias in list.
-4. To modify UI of recycler view cell.
+3. To modify UI of recycler view cell.
 Use `PlaybackControlsView` class.
-5. To modify any thing in recycler view adapter, use `PlayerListAdapter`.
+4. To modify any thing in recycler view adapter, use `PlayerListAdapter`.

 ## License